 Project Lead the Way (PLTW)

-PLTW teachers must also complete the programs two required courses:
+PLTW teachers must also complete the programs three required courses:

 - Context & Trends PROF 705

 The first required course is Context & Trends, which is offered in the fall (on campus) and spring (online).
 This course is designed to take the student through the process of designing their program of study.
 At the end of this course, the student’s plan of study is sent to a committee of faculty for approval.
 If possible, a student is encouraged to take this course by itself, on a part time basis.

 The second required course is the Capstone Proposal Seminar, which is offered online.
 This course is designed to take the student through the process of planning their Capstone Project, including the concept, methodology, outcomes, and determining a Capstone Advisor.
 The course concludes with a paper outlining their capstone proposal.

 The final required course, the Capstone Project, is the last course the student will take in the program.
 This course takes the place of a traditional thesis.
 The Capstone Project is an applied project where students are required to create a product and/or solve a problem or challenge.
 This course runs as an independent study and students work closely with the CMS Graduate Director and/or a faculty advisor.
 The Project culminates in a 20 page paper and a presentation.

 Example Plan of Study: